 - Misinterpretation of tests, scans, bloodwork, etc.

-Medical malpractice cases are generally extremely complex.
-Every case is unique and must be carefully analyzed, reviewed and researched by a qualified hospital negligence attorney.
-Further, every medical malpractice case will involve a qualified medical expert.
+Medical malpractice cases are complex.
+Every medical malpractice case will involve a qualified medical expert.
 If you believe a hospital employee negligently harmed you, you may very well have an actionable medical malpractice case against the hospital.

 Hospital Negligence Cases Allow for the Pursuit of Compensatory Damages

 Claimants may pursue compensation in the form of economic and noneconomic damages.
 Economic damages are those that can be quantified, such as past and future medical expenses, past and future lost earnings, lost earning capacity and much more.
 Noneconomic damages include pain and suffering, emotional distress, disfigurement, loss of marital companionship, loss of consortium and so forth.
 Punitive damages may be applicable in cases where extremely reckless, intentional or egregious wrongdoing was involved, such as a doctor performing surgery while intoxicated.

 When a victim dies as a result of hospital negligence, the legal heirs, which may include the spouse, parents and children, as well as others allowed by statute, may pursue damages in a wrongful death lawsuit.

 You can reach Miami Personal Injury Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email J.P. directly at [email protected].

 2. Florida Hospital Association - http://www.fha.org/reports-and-resources/facts-and-stats.asp